• Skip to primary navigation

 For Tumbarello, even while notching a new Larsen press, this showcase of upper-body strength appears to be another day in his barbell-laden “office.”

-On a competitive basis, Tumbarello does have experience outside of showing off what he’s capable of on the gym’s bench press.
+On a competitive basis, Tumbarello does have experience outside of showing off what he’s capable of on the weight bench.
 According to Open Powerlifting, the powerlifter has participated in two career contests, the 2019 Revolution Powerlifting Syndicate (RPS) Heatwave 7 (H7) and, most recently, the bench press-only 2022 RPS Bench for Boobs (BFB).
 Tumbarello competed with wraps in the 100-kilogram weight class at the H7 and raw in the 125-kilogram category at the BFB.
 He can boast a respectable first-place victory in both.

 (Note: Tumbarello competed in both the Juniors and Open Division at the Heatwave 7 contest.
 He won the Juniors portion and came in second in the Open.)